Labels (Questionnaire Files)

 6,6

 You should not modify the first or third line.
 The second line represents the values of the variables listed on the first line.
 You can change any of these as necessary.
 The remaining lines tell MediaLab how to map incoming signals to response keys.
 On each line you can list a pair where the first value is the signal sent to the serial port (i.e., 1-255) and the second value is the response it should map on to (i.e., 1 to 12).
 In the example above, if MediaLab detects a "1" coming through the serial port, it will react as though the 1 or F1 key had just been pressed.
-See also Serial Data
+See the Serial Data section for more information.